Toshiba01/DeciConn/README.md

 "# DeciConn"

 This software is free for use, please use this with your own judgment, this can break your device - I'm not assuming any responsibility if it happens to damage your device.
-This repository it made the original work of Quentin and Stuart to be available on windows using a different libftdi library.
-All the work was done by the two gents.
+The original work for the library behind this repo was done by Quentin and Stuart under unix based operating systems.
+I have only ported some code for a library (pylibftdi) to be available on windows using a different ftdi library.

 After you launch the application, a webserver will run on port 8080.
-You can access it either via your "localhost" or via local ip (or public ip after you setup your portforwarding).
+You can access it either via your "localhost" or via local ip (or public ip after you setup your portforwarding) using a web browser or you can fire http get commands via POSTMAN or any other software ( Companion for ex.)

 Make sure you are making GET requests instead of POST, otherwise these won't work.